peppelinux/federation-wallet/openid-federation-wallet-1_0.md

 # Wallet Instance Types

 There are many ways to technically implement Wallet Instances to manage Digital Credentials.
-There are typically two types of Wallet End-Users: one is a natural person and another is an Organisational Entity such as a legal person.
+There are typically two types of Wallet End-Users: one is a natural person and another is an Organizational Entity, such as a legal person.
 These two types of End-Users may have different usage and functional requirements.

 Below a non-exhaustive list of the different Wallet Instance types.